 Understanding Your FinancesUnderstanding Your Finances https://www.vellummortgage.com/wp-content/uploads/2018/08/article_understandingyourfinances-1-1024x536.png 1024 536 Vellum Mortgage Vellum Mortgage https://secure.gravatar.com/avatar/f209948ea1aeda2aad05782684a123f8?s=96&d=mm&r=g

 One of the first steps in the homebuying process is fully understanding your finances.
 It’s important and necessary to help you determine how much you can afford.

 Start by asking yourself the following questions and gather all your supporting documentation:

-In such a competitive market, you want to make sure that you make your financial story is clear so that you can guarantee that your dream of making this house yours, comes true.
+In such a competitive market, make sure your financial story is clear so you can guarantee the home you want, becomes yours.
 We’re happy to have a conversation about your current financial picture any time!